Pernod (brand): Post-ban years

 Despite the crippling effects of the French ban and the subsequent World War I, Pernod Fils' absinthe did not completely disappear.
 Production was resumed on a smaller scale at the Banus distillery in Tarragona, Catalonia, Spain, where absinthe had never been formally banned.
 However, the drink never regained its former popularity, and by the 1960s, production of Pernod's absinthe was ceased.
 Concurrently in France, the Pernod company began producing a liqueur d'anis (anise liqueur) in the years that followed World War I, and it is this product which has evolved over the decades into its familiar present-day incarnation.
 Modern-day Pernod liqueur d'anis is altogether different from its predecessor, being compounded from a modern, industrial process, being significantly lower proof (45% ABV vs 68% ABV) with a much different flavor profile, and bottled with artificial dye and sugar.

 Today

-In 2001, following the relegalisation of absinthe in various markets, Pernod Ricard released an absinthe made from flavouring extracts and colourants claimed to be "inspired by the old formula".
+In 2007, following the relegalisation of absinthe in various markets, Pernod Ricard released an absinthe made from flavouring extracts and colourants claimed to be "inspired by the old formula".
 Independent reviews however revealed the product to be far more similar to its contemporary cousin, Pernod liqueur d'anise, than the historic pre-1915 drink.

-In 2005, Pernod's absinthe was reformulated and relaunched in an effort to bring it closer to the original sold by its predecessor, Pernod Fils.
+In 2013, Pernod's absinthe was reformulated and relaunched in an effort to bring it closer to the original sold by its predecessor, Pernod Fils..
+It is produced in Thuir, France.